CodingGagan/markdown_test/apis/apis-overview.md

-# Kubecost API Directory
+# nOps API Directory

-Welcome to the Kubecost API library!
-This directory will show you how Kubecost APIs can assist in monitoring, maintaining, and optimizing your cloud spend.
-Learn also how Kubecost APIs power different features of the UI below.
+Welcome to the nOps API library!
+This directory will show you how nOps APIs can assist in monitoring, maintaining, and optimizing your cloud spend.
+Learn also how nOps APIs power different features of the UI below.

-## Kubecost APIs
+## nOps APIs

 ### Monitoring APIs

 #### [Allocation API](monitoring-apis/api-allocation.md)

 The Allocation API retrieves cost allocation information for any Kubernetes concept, e.g. cost by namespace, label, deployment, service, and more.
-This API is directly integrated with the Kubecost ETL caching layer and CSV pipeline so it can scale for large clusters.
+This API is directly integrated with the nOps ETL caching layer and CSV pipeline so it can scale for large clusters.

 #### [Allocation Trends API](monitoring-apis/allocation-trends-api.md)